Loss aversion and the welfare ranking of policy interventions: Loss aversion-sensitive dominance

 In this section, we propose a novel dominance relation for ordering policies under the assumption that social decision makers consider the distribution of individual gains and losses under different policy scenarios.
 We call this criterion Loss Aversion-Sensitive Dominance (LASD).

-Suppose a random variable $X$ describes individual gains and losses, and $X$ has cumulative distribution function $F$, and let $\mathscr{F}$ be the set of cumulative distribution functions with bounded support $\calX$.
+Consider a random variable $X$ with cumulative distribution function $F$.
+Let $\mathscr{F}$ be the set of cumulative distribution functions with bounded support $\calX$.
 We maintain the assumption throughout that $F \in \mathscr{F}$.
 The bounded support assumption is made to avoid technical conditions on tails of distribution functions.
 The aim of this paper is to provide theoretical criteria and econometric methods to rank policy interventions under LASD.
-Before proceeding we define some distributions that will be used for formalizing the methods and make comparisons between policies $A$ and $B$.
-The current distribution of agents' outcomes is represented by the random variable $Z_0$ which has marginal distribution function $G_0$.
-Two other random variables, $Z_A$ and $Z_B$, describe outcomes under policies $A$ and $B$.
-Assume their marginal distribution functions are $G_A$ and $G_B$ respectively.
-The gains and losses due to policies $A$ and $B$ are defined by the random variables $X_A = Z_A - Z_0$ and $X_B = Z_B - Z_0$.
 The decision maker's goal is to compare policies $A$ and $B$ using the distribution functions of $X_A$ and $X_B$, labeled $F_A$ and $F_B$.
+Because the random variables $X_A$ and $X_B$ represent gains and losses due to the enactment of policies $A$ and $B$, they represent a change between agents' pre-treatment and post-treatment outcomes.
+To this end, let $Z_0, Z_A$ and $Z_B$ represent an agent's potential outcome under the \textit{status quo}, treatment $A$ or treatment $B$, so that we may write $X_A = Z_A - Z_0$ and $X_B = Z_B - Z_0$.
+We assume that the variables $(Z_0, Z_A, Z_B)$ have marginal distribution functions $(G_0, G_A, G_B)$.

+It may be assumed that $(F_A, F_B)$ are identified, or that only $(G_0, G_A, G_B)$ are identified.
+The former case is related to a point-identified model, and the latter to a partially-identified one.
+Theoretical results for both situations are shown here.
+Inference for the first situation is considered in this paper, while partially-identified inference results under the second situation are considered in the online Supplemental Appendix.